Cookie Preferences

 Robin.Punt@essex.police.uk

-Since June 2019, Robin has been Head of Corporate Communications for Essex Police.
-He was elected Vice-Chair of the Association of Police Communicators in 2022.
+Robin was elected Vice-Chair of the Association of Police Communicators in 2022.